widdix/s3-getobject-accelerator/README.md

 * Typical sizes `partSizeInMegabytes` are 8 MB or 16 MB.
 If objects are uploaded using a multipart upload, it’s a good practice to download them in the same part sizes ( do not specify `partSizeInMegabytes`), or at least aligned to part boundaries, for best performance (see https://docs.aws.amazon.com/whitepapers/latest/s3-optimizing-performance-best-practices/use-byte-range-fetches.html).
 * The default S3 client sets `maxSockets` to 50.
 Therefore, a `concurrency` > 50 requires changes to the S3 client configuration (see https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/node-configuring-maxsockets.html).
+* Keep in mind that you pay per GET request to Amazon S3.
+The smaller the parts, the more expensive a download is.